 We’ve attended it several times taking advantage of all the winter fun including snow tubing, the ice bar at Andaz, the winter zipline network in Gatineau, and exploring all the ice formations and ice sculptures.
 Another great place to go ziplining in the winter is at the Marble Mountain Ski Resort in Newfoundland and Labrador.
 (We haven’t been there yet, but it’s on our list!)

 Quebec City has the famous Carnivale winter carnival.
 This UNESCO World Heritage City truly comes alive in winter.
 The old city is transformed into a winter wonderland that feels frozen in time.
 You can visit the famous Ice Hotel and have a drink at the ice bar.
 Opening in 2001, it was North America’s first Ice Hotel and you can watch ice sculpture competitions.
 Make sure to visit North America’s most European City in the winter.
-We loved our winter stay in Quebec City.
+We loved our The 27 Best Things to do in Quebec City

 Other winter festivals in Canada are the Winter Festival of Lights in Niagara Falls, the Festival du Voyageur in Winnipeg, Jasper in January, and the Montreal Lumiere Festival.
 At the winter festivals, you can expect to see an ice sculpture competition, snow tubing, ice skating, and beautiful ice bars where you can wrap yourself in a blanket and enjoy the brisk air.
 Read more: Montreal Festivals – Celebrate Canada’s Coolest City